Revelation Chapter 19

 "And I saw the beast [Satan], and the kings of the earth, and their armies, gathered together to make war against Him that sat on the horse, and against His army" (Revelation 19:19).

-When I started studying Daniel and Revelation twenty-four years ago, scientists were petitioning their governments to develop the technology to blast asteroids out of the sky.
-Then a movie came out about just such a scenario.
-Whether that technology will ever be developed, I do not know, but if it is, I believe it will be used in this battle when the armies of earth see Yahushua coming through the heavens to rescue the righteous.
+When I started studying Daniel and Revelation twenty-six years ago, scientists were petitioning their governments to develop the technology to blast asteroids out of the sky.
+Then a movie came out with just such a scenario.
+Whether or not that technology will ever be developed, I do not know, but if it is, it will be used in this battle when the armies of the earth and Satan see Yahushua coming through the heavens to rescue the righteous.

 "Why do the heathen rage, and the people imagine a vain thing [Fighting against Elohim!]?
-The kings of the earth set themselves, and the rulers take counsel together against Yahuwah, and against His anointed [Yahushua], saying, Let us break their bands asunder, and cast away their cords from us [People do not like the restrictions Elohim has placed upon mankind for their safety.].
+The kings of the earth set themselves, and the rulers take counsel together against Yahuwah, and against His Anointed [Yahushua], saying, Let us break their bands asunder, and cast away their cords from us.
+[People do not like the restrictions Elohim has placed upon humanity for their good.]
 He that sits in the heavens shall laugh: Yahuwah shall have them in derision.
 Then He shall speak unto them in His wrath, and vex them in His sore displeasure" (Psalm 2:1-5).

 Speaking of the wicked, Psalm 37:13 tells us, "Yahuwah shall laugh at him, for He sees that his day is coming."
-Elohim will put an end to what is taking place on this earth and nothing can stop Him.
-The part pertaining to the beast and the false prophet being cast into the lake of fire will be discussed further in the following chapter.
+Elohim will put an end to what is taking place on this earth, and nothing can stop Him.
+The part about the beast and the false prophet being cast into the lake of fire will be discussed further in the following chapter.

-Much of the discussion of this chapter pertained to being ready for the marriage supper of the Lamb by being clothed in the "fine linen of saints."
+Much of the discussion of this chapter pertained to being ready for the marriage supper of the Lamb by being clothed in the "fine linen . . . of saints."
 Just knowing what is about to happen would be of no benefit to you if you are not ready to spend eternity with Elohim and the Lamb.
-May each of us wear the wedding garment that has been purchased and provided for us at such a great cost of suffering to the Father and to His Son!
+May each of us wear the wedding garment that has been purchased and provided for us at such an unimaginable cost of suffering to the Father and His Son!